Discover Greygarth

 Hall Life

 Greygarth’s small size and charitable status gives it a unique character among other halls of residence.
-It is very international in its outlook and combines a homely environment with the grandeur of a Victorian town house.
-Study is central to the life of the hall, with a long tradition of excellence in academic results.
-The hall maintains a strong Christian ethos, but is open to students of all religious persuasions.
+It is very international in its outlook and combines a homely environment with the grandeur of a Victorian townhouse.
+Study is central to the hall’s life, with a long tradition of excellence in academic results.
+The hall maintains a strong Christian ethos but is open to students of all religious persuasions.
 A small private chapel is available for those who wish to benefit from the spiritual dimension of the residence.

 Greygarth Hall is an independent hall of residence situated in the Victoria Park region of Manchester.
 The hall was built in 1868 and was converted into a university residence in 1961.
 Since then, it has been providing accommodation for university students in Manchester from all corners of the globe.